 Building infrastructure to improve lives and strengthen the economy

-The OMM Programme represents a synergistic, long-term social compact between Government and business
+The OMMP Programme represents a synergistic, long-term social compact between Government and business

-The OMM Programme is a collaboration between Commercial and Institutional Members (represented by the Department of Water and Sanitation (DWS)) and is being funded on a 50:50 basis.
-Institutional interfacing and alignment between all the members has been key to maintaining the collaboration while moving the OMM Programme forward at a steady rate.
+The OMMP is a collaboration between Commercial Members (mines, industrial water users) and Institutional Members (represented by the Department of Water and Sanitation (DWS)) and is being funded on a 50:50 basis.
+Institutional interfacing and alignment between all the members has been key to maintaining the collaboration while moving the OMMP forward at a steady rate.

 The hive understands the need for synergistic co-existence

 There is synergy between nature and bees, and between bees themselves.
-It is this synergy, or collaboration, between the public and private sector that is a key principle of the OMM Programme.
-It is also why there is a bee and a hive represented in the OMM Programme logo.
+It is this synergy, or collaboration, between the public and private sector that is a key principle of the OMMP.
+It is also why there is a bee and a hive represented in the OMMP logo.

 African Rainbow Minerals